RickGriff/decimath/README.md

 `pow(b,x)` **is most accurate in the middle ranges** - e.g base 0.1 - 10, with exponent 0 - 15, here it precise to at least several decimal places.

-It is least accurate at the extremes: at high base, or base ~=1 with very high exponent - i.e. domains with both large output and percentage error.
+It is least accurate at the extremes: at high base, or base ~=1 with very high exponent - domains with both large output and percentage error.

 **For pow() with an integer exponent, use `powBySquare18()` over `pow()`** - it costs less gas, and offers better precision, particularly at higher base.